 - Numeral stickers (optional)

-- Hang all ornaments on purple ribbon and display the garland.
+6. Hang all ornaments on purple ribbon so they display as a garland.

 Special thank you to Oriental Trading for providing the ornaments for this crafts!